-Being in cat rescue for over 30 years, cats never cease to amaze me with their survival instincts.
+Being in cat rescue for over 30 years, wild cats will never cease to amaze me with their survival instincts.
 Cats are fiercely independent, wise, and creative in their efforts to survive on the streets.
 My heart sinks when I see a stray cat.
 I want to rescue it.
 However, a very wise man once told me,

 “You can’t rescue them all.”

-This statement came from my hubby, who has enjoyed our cat rescue life as much as I. We now have six rescue cats who sleep inside at night.
+We now have six rescue cats who sleep inside at night.
 My heart goes out to all the fur babies who must sleep outside in all kinds of temperatures and conditions.
 I along with all cat lovers, must remember that cats are highly resourceful animals.

 Where Do Cats Sleep Outside At Night?

 Here are common places to find an outdoor cat sleeping: